 Employee engagement powers growth, productivity, and success at your business.
 In this guide, we’ll walk through the latest and greatest strategies for engaging your employees.
 Here’s what we’ll cover:

-After reaching an 11-year low, employee engagement has finally rebounded slightly, recently rising from 30% to 32% of U.S. employees feeling fully engaged in their roles.
-Your company can help contribute to this rise in engagement—but first, you need to get up and running with your strategies.
+After reaching an 11-year low, employee engagement has finally rebounded slightly, with 32% of U.S. employees feeling fully engaged in their roles as of mid-2024.
+Your company can help contribute to this rise in engagement—but first, you need to get the right strategies up and running.

 Employee Engagement FAQs